AWR Logo

 COMPLETE MECH / ELEC REPLACEMENT

 We have had a few customers wishing to repair their telescopes, but wanting to go a different route to the Meade Repair Kit.
 We have applied various strategies with different upgrades but we are now happy that the presentation here is the way to go.
 The result is a mechanically beefed up telescope fitted with GOTO electronics of equivalent performance to the LX200 Classic telescopes.
-See this link for the LX200 Upgrade kit that is now available from us.
-It is now QUIET and has a much IMPROVED GEARBOX.
+It is now QUIET and has a much IMPROVED GEARBOX with about 1Nm torque delivered to the slow motion axles.
+The proven electronics will last and is easily maintainable with AWR's support.

 GENERAL ADVICE

 DO NOT LOSE THE SPRINGS when you take the slow motion brackets off the telescope!
 They will ping off.
 If they do need replacement you need a working pressure about 1 to 1.5kg when the brackets are adjusted.
-This moving component is retained to minimise backlash in the final assemblies.
+This moving component is retained to minimise backlash in the final assemblies on both axes.

 STRIP DOWN